Can he become India's PM: No, This Bunch of Businessmen can't make Narendra Modi, Prime Minister of India

 But the top traders' (err...businessmen) declaration alone can't propel Modi to the post of India's Prime Minister (PM).

-The sycophancy for which our society is known (the British were first to spot it and earlier the Mughals also did the same and exploited it) was at its most obscene display when at the Investors' Meet, the so-called India Inc leaders were trying to outdo each other in going to extra lengths and showering praise on Modi's administration skills and his support to businessmen.
+The sycophancy for which our society is known (the British were first to spot it and much before them the Mughals also did the same and exploited it) was at its most obscene display when at the Investors' Meet.

-Yes, Modi has changed Gujarat.
+Yes, Modi has changed his state.
 There has been no major communal conflagration and now there is focus on development.
 Modi has also shifted his own agenda.
 But the turnaround is not exactly his work alone.
 Gujarati business acumen is known for centuries.

 Upwardly Mobile Middle Class Can't Be